John-Rood/VectorVault/README.md

 <br>
 <br>

-`vault.add()` is cool.
+`vault.add()` is very versitile.
 You can add any length of text, even a full book...and it will be all automatically split and processed.
-`vault.get_vectors()` is also cool, because you can `vault.add()` as much as you want, then when you're done, process all the vectors at once with a `vault.get_vectors()` call - Which internally batches vector embeddings with OpenAI's text-embeddings-ada-002, and comes with auto rate-limiting and concurrent requests for maximum processing speed
+`vault.get_vectors()` is also extremely flexible, because you can `vault.add()` as much as you want, then when you're done, process all the vectors at once with a `vault.get_vectors()` call - Which internally batches vector embeddings with OpenAI's text-embeddings-ada-002, and comes with auto rate-limiting and concurrent requests for maximum processing speed.
+Small jobs are finished quickly.
+Long jobs are finished after a while.
+>> A test was done adding 37 books at once.
+The `get_vectors()` function took 8 minutes and 56 seconds.

 ```